 Nylon Strings.

-The composition of Nylon string set is
+The composition of the Nylon string set is

 These strings were first developed by Albert Augustine Strings in 1947.
-Nylon strings are used on Classical guitars which are much more lighter than Folk guitars.
+Nylon strings are used on Classical guitars which are much lighter than Folk guitars.
 Nylon strings are unable to transmit enough energy to the top of folk guitars, hence only steel strings are used on them.

-Nylon strings are generally available in three levels of tension – Normal, Hard and Extra hard.
+Nylon strings are generally available in three levels of tension – Normal, Hard, and Extra hard.

 Nylon strings can be attached to the bridge in two ways